tifandotme/dashboard-kit-test/README.md

 Both routes are protected, meaning you can't access the overview page if you're not signed in, and vice versa.

+Dark/light mode is available by clicking the toggle button in the header.

 ## Prerequisites

 Ensure that you have **Node.js v20** or above installed on your local machine.